-- (1) (Concentration Application): All students must apply in KDI School website to declare their concentrations during the indicated period.
+- (1) (Concentration Application): All students must apply in KDI School MIS website (https://mis.kdischool.ac.kr) to declare their concentrations during the indicated period.
 Concentration can be declared when the combined total of the graduation requirement credits previously completed and currently being taken is above 27.
 Students are allowed to declare a maximum of 2 concentrations.
-Please note that only one concentration will be recognized from one course. - 2) (Graduation Application): After completing 39 graduation requirement credits or more including the research project, all students must apply for graduation eligibility review through KDI School MIS system at the indicated period.
+Please note that only one concentration will be recognized from one course. - 2) (Graduation Application): After completing 39 graduation requirement credits or more including the research project, all students must apply for graduation eligibility review through KDI School MIS system at the indicated period of each term.